 Everyone except Jamilah said “Ameen,” and then Jamilah added her voice as well.
 “Ameen!”
 She was deeply moved.
 She had misjudged this man so badly.
 There was a lesson in humility in that.
 How odd that you could judge a stranger as arrogant, not realizing that doing so was itself the height of conceit.

 Instead she found Hassan to be incredibly vital, but troubled.
 Why did that appeal to her?
 Was that a personality flaw of hers, that she needed a man as strong as her, and equally flawed?

-“Sorry to interrupt,” Hassan said.
-“Jamilah, can I share my thoughts with you about something?”
+At one point during dinner, Hassan turned to Jamilah.
+“Can I share my thoughts with you about something?”